New Jersey: Corporate and retail

 New Jersey hosts numerous business headquarters, including twenty-four Fortune 500 companies.
 Paramus in Bergen County has become the top retail ZIP code (07652) in the United States, with the municipality generating over US$6 billion in annual retail sales.
 Several New Jersey counties, including Somerset (7), Morris (10), Hunterdon (13), Bergen (21), and Monmouth (42), have been ranked among the highest-income counties in the United States.

 Shipping, manufacturing, and logistics

-Shipping is a key industry in New Jersey because of the state's strategic geographic location, the Port of New York and New Jersey being the busiest port on the East Coast.
-The Port Newark-Elizabeth Marine Terminal was the world's first container port and today is one of the world's largest.
+Shipping is a key industry in New Jersey because of the state's strategic geographic location, the Port of New York and New Jersey being the busiest seaport on the U.S. East Coast.
+The Port Newark-Elizabeth Marine Terminal was the world's first container port and today is one of the world's largest and busiest.
 New Jersey's location at the center of the Eastern North American population belt has made the state a prime hub for the logistics, warehousing, and supply chain management industries.
 The manufacturing economy in New Jersey had declined for several decades in the post-Industrial Revolution era but has since resumed growth.